Code-Institute-Submissions/rockanrolla/README.md

   - __*Band PO box*__.
 A box showing the PO address of the band to allow visitors to write mail letters to the band.
 This is a vintage feature added to the site.
 Some fans still rely on written old-style feedback, as the band itself.

   - __*Developer link*__.
-An image that links the visitor to the [developer's resume](https://danmtt.github.io/ucd-resume/index.html) (under costruction).
+An image that links the visitor to the [developer's resume](https://danmtt.github.io/ucd-resume/index.html) (under construction).
 It displays a cube in 3d that rotates 360 degrees when hovered.
 This is a special feature that I would like to include in every project in the future.

   - __*Social media platform's icons*__.
 A box containing three links to connect the visitor to the different social media profiles of the band.
 This way they should receive current news and posts, increasing the chances to interact with the band.